nginx/unit-docs/source/configuration.rst

 Proxying
 ********

-Unit :ref:`routes <configuration-routes>` support HTTP proxying to socket addresses using the :samp:`proxy` option of a step's :samp:`action`:
+Unit's :ref:`routes <configuration-routes>` support HTTP proxying to socket addresses using the :samp:`proxy` option of a step's :samp:`action`:

 .. code-block:: json